brightsign/dev-cookbook/README.md

 Here's an overview of the project structure and what each part is responsible for:

-`templates`         : React templates for new projects with custom configurations tailored for BrightSign development.
+`templates/`         : React templates for new projects with custom configurations tailored for BrightSign development.

-`examples`          : A collection of examples demonstrating different capabilities and how to implement them on your BrightSign device.
+`examples/`          : A collection of examples demonstrating different capabilities and how to implement them on your BrightSign device.

 `.github/`          : Contains GitHub Actions configurations for automated build and deployment processes.